9 Black-Owned Food Businesses to Support Now and Forever

 Phone: (608) 209-5070

-Just Veggiez is a 2 & 1/2 year old catering service started by James Bloodsaw which specializes in providing plant- based versions of popular meat-based dishes.
+Just Veggiez is a catering service started by James Bloodsaw which specializes in providing plant- based versions of popular meat-based dishes.
 James was motivated to become a vegan even though he was raised in a meat-eating household, after seeing family members suffer health crises he felt could be curtailed through dietary changes.
 This Black-owned food business pops up at local fairs and events, and continues to serve their customers delectable plant-based, family-size meals through a weekly menu which rotates and which can be ordered ahead through their website.
 Their recent event at Goodman Community Center’s Ironworks cafe featured Vegan Southern Fried Drumsticks with sides of vegan lasagna, greens & dinner roll.

 Awa Sibi hails from the Ivory Coast.
 She came here in 2013 to attend the University of Wisconsin-Madison and had planned to study HR (she had been in law school in the Ivory Coast).
 But as sometimes happens, plans changed.
 A single mom, she had to care for her young son while also attending school.
 While in school, she missed the food from her home country and started cooking for friends.
 Soon, she realized that she could start a business selling food, spices and condiments.
 She now cooks out of Badger Rock, and makes delicious meals for delivery, as well as prepared spice mixes and condiments.
 I am a fan of the habanero hot sauce but be warned it is hot!
 Her yassa chicken over attieke ( a fermented cassava dish) is absolutely incredible and a family favorite.

 Eric Gavins founded Savi Cafe in 2017 and soon after opened a restaurant in the basement of the courthouse.
-He specializes in a number of dishes that range from Jerk Chicken to soul food and makes a delicious Meditrrenean pasta salad.
-A Madison native, he graduated from East high school before attending Madison College in small business and culinary arts.
+He specializes in a number of dishes that range from Jerk Chicken to soul food and makes a delicious Mediterrenean pasta salad.
+A Madison native, he graduated from East High School before attending Madison College in small business and culinary arts.
 He is inspired by the ability to create an experience for people through food.
 He says, “being a chef is like being an artist and the ingredients…are like my canvas and paint.”
 You can taste the passion in all his food, especially his famous Mac n cheese.
 Side note: my daughter who only liked Hidden Valley ranch said his ranch was the best ever.

 Ernie’s Kick Sauce